-Priceless Moments: What We've Learned By Charging People to Watch Their Own TV
+Priceless Moments: What We Have Learned By Charging People to Watch Their Own TV

 In 2010, five families from sleepy Boston suburbs had signed up for an experiment that ended up on the front pages of the tech press around the country.